 • The motor comes with a two-year warranty

-Universal motors that can operate on both AC and DC power or Persistent Magnet (PM) motors that can only work on DC power are valuable in Foredom flexible shaft power tools.
+Universal motors that can operate on AC and DC power or Persistent Magnet (PM) motors that can only work on DC power are valuable in Foredom flexible shaft power tools.
 Some PM motors come with a rectifier bridge that converts AC power to DC, permitting them to be powered directly from an AC line.
-You can run PM motors from AC power without a rectifier bridge if the speed control has a rectifier.
+If the speed control has a rectifier, you can run PM motors from AC power without a rectifier.

 Two magnetic components interact to cause the motor shaft to revolve in both universal and permanent magnet motors.
 The first is permanently linked to the motor case and is termed “Field.”
 The second is the “Armature,” or rotating component connected to the motor shaft.